What is a Factoring Company?

 Additionally, invoice factoring can be easier to qualify for than traditional financing, like bank lines of credit or business loans.
 Tywanna explains, “It has less stringent requirements than traditional lending.
 Factoring also provides quicker access to working capital since the business is able factor invoices on a daily, weekly or monthly basis as needed.”

-How Does A Factoring Company Make Money?
+How Does a Factoring Company Make Money?

 A factoring company makes money through factoring fees.
 When a business factors its invoices, the factor (or factoring company) advances up to 90% of the invoice value to the business.
 When the factor collects the full payment from the end customer, they return the remaining 10% to the business minus a factoring fee.
 That fee is typically between 1% and 5% depending on multiple factors, like the age of the invoice.